-- UDC systems should be organised in an integrated way that reflects specific local circumstances, which is joined up across primary, secondary and social care, and which is co-ordinated across the wider regional and local COVID-19 response and recovery arrangements.
-Particular consideration should be given to: - the face-to-face care which all primary care dental settings may now provide for appropriate patient groups (subject to capacity and PPE availability) and how this supports UDC delivery. - using and adapting existing UDC arrangements within the existing local integrated urgent care system (eg expanding out-of-hours service arrangements to cover weekdays). - managing UDC and referrals effectively between primary and secondary care; secondary care settings will be particularly affected during expected COVID-19 surges and this will have implications for certain areas of UDC provision, eg A&E, oral and maxillofacial surgery, two-week urgent cancer pathways - local approaches and the wider primary care operating model to care for shielded patients and patients at increased risk, especially measures being taken to reduce travel and contact (eg pharmacy delivery services; domiciliary and social care arrangements); see Appendix 1
+• UDC systems should be organised in an integrated way that reflects specific local circumstances, which is joined up across primary, secondary and social care, and which is co-ordinated across the wider regional and local COVID-19 response and recovery arrangements.
+Particular consideration should be given to:

-- prioritisation of urgent dental care needs, in line with the wider local COVID-19 response; it is understood that as the COVID-19 pandemic develops, there will be times when service capacity across the whole of health and social care is reduced: therefore, the capacity of the local UDC system will vary and the most urgent cases will need to be prioritised accordingly - collaboration between services, to enable appropriate care provision and resilience across the system. - The patient pathway should take account of two stages, a remote stage and a face-toface stage if necessary, as set out in the standard operating procedures (SOPs) in Section 3 below.
+- the face-to-face care which all primary care dental settings may now provide for appropriate patient groups (subject to capacity and PPE availability) and how this supports UDC delivery - ensuring the system is agile enough to allow for local/regional outbreaks of COVID-19 and associated outbreak control (including lockdown) measures. - using and adapting existing UDC arrangements within the existing local integrated urgent care system (e.g. expanding out-of-hours service arrangements to cover weekdays). - managing UDC and referrals effectively between primary and secondary care; secondary care settings will be particularly affected during expected COVID-19 surges and this will have implications for certain areas of UDC provision, e.g. A&E, oral and maxillofacial surgery, two-week urgent cancer pathways. - o prioritisation of urgent dental care needs, in line with the wider local COVID-19 response; it is understood that as the COVID-19 pandemic develops, there will be times when service capacity across the whole of health and social care is reduced: therefore, the capacity of the local UDC system will vary and the most urgent cases will need to be prioritised accordingly. - collaboration between services, to enable appropriate care provision and resilience across the system. - The patient pathway should take account of two stages, a remote stage and a face-to-face stage if necessary, as set out in the standard operating procedures (SOPs) in Section 3 below.
 The pathway is illustrated in Appendix 2. - Both stages may now be undertaken by any single provider (primary care dental services and designated UDC sites).
-As detailed in section 3, once remote risk assessment and dental triage are complete, the professional judgement of the clinician will determine whether the patient continues to be managed remotely or face-to-face. - In meeting patient needs, all primary care dental services are now able to provide face-to-face urgent care for appropriate patient groups (subject to capacity and availability of appropriate PPE) as part of the UDC system, supported by existing UDC provision (including currently designated general dental practices and community dental services; secondary care providers; A&E).
-In light of this development, local commissioning teams should consider: - Developing existing UDC provision to focus on care which may be more challenging or inappropriate for primary care dental services to provide.
-For example: - care involving AGPs (it is likely that the availability of level 3 PPE will be variable and may restrict the type of care primary care dental settings can provide) - care for patients with possible/confirmed COVID-19 and household contacts - care for shielded patients. - Allowing for patient separation requirements (physical or temporal) between or within services, taking into account the patient groups listed in Section 2.1: for example, the local separation approach for shielded patients or patients at increased risk. - See Appendix 1 for further information on approaches for shielded patients and patients at increased risk. - Reviewing patient access to urgent care, to ensure all patient groups have access to non-AGP and AGP care via the appropriate dental services.
-Consideration should be given to access within rural and urban areas and associated travel distances. - Reviewing system design to enable a smooth pathway for patients, taking into account relationships with other providers (eg NHS 111 and DOS updates) to ensure that patients can access appropriate care in the most timely way possible, minimising the possibility of patients being signposted/referred back and forth between services.
+As detailed in section 3, once remote risk assessment and dental triage are complete, the professional judgement of the clinician will determine whether the patient continues to be managed remotely or face-to-face. - In meeting patient needs, all primary care dental services are now able to provide face-to-face urgent care for appropriate patient groups (subject to capacity and availability of appropriate PPE) supported by existing UDC provision (including currently designated general dental practices and community dental services; secondary care providers; A&E).
+In light of this development, local commissioning teams should consider: